isomerpages/mlaw-corp/news/speeches/_posts/2016-03-02-Speech-by-Ms-Indranee-Rajah-Senior-Minister-of-State-for-Law-and-Finance-at-the-inaugural-NUS-Law-Pro-Bono-Awards-Ceremony.md

 ---
-layout: post
-title: Speech by Ms Indranee Rajah, Senior Minister of State for Law and Finance, at the inaugural NUS Law Pro Bono Awards Ceremony
+title: 'Speech by Ms Indranee Rajah, Senior Minister of State for Law and Finance, at the inaugural NUS Law Pro Bono Awards Ceremony'
 permalink: /news/speeches/speech-by-indranee-rajah--senior-minister-of-state-for-law-and-f
 breadcrumb: Speeches
-collection_name: news

 ---

 2 Mar 2016 Posted in [Speeches](/news/speeches)